nnUyi/DerainZoo/README.md

 # DerainZoo
    * DerainZoo for collecting deraining methods.
-Papers, codes and datasets are attached. **The datasets are available [here](https://github.com/nnUyi/DerainZoo/blob/master/DerainDatasets.md).** [[other sources](https://github.com/TaiXiangJiang/FastDeRain)]
+Papers, codes and datasets are attached.

+   * **Deraining datasets are available at the [website](https://github.com/nnUyi/DerainZoo/blob/master/DerainDatasets.md).** [[other sources](https://github.com/TaiXiangJiang/FastDeRain)]

+   * More datasets about other image processing task (brightening, HDR, color enhancement, and inpainting) are available [here](https://github.com/nnUyi/Image-Processing-Datasets).

 Author: